 Most whiplash injuries result from a collision that includes sudden acceleration or

 deceleration.
-Many whiplash injuries occur when you are involved in a rear-end automobile
+Many whiplash injuries occur when you're involved in a rear-end automobile

 collision.
-They also happen as a result of a sports injury, particularly during contact
+They also happen as a result of a sports injury, especially during contact

 What are the symptoms of whiplash?